swarajd/code-analysis-guide/README.md

 # Introduction

+**Disclaimer: While this study guide is aimed at VASO's Code Analysis event, it does not take the place of or have the force of the official rules.
+There is no guarantee that everything that will appear in a Code Analysis test is covered here.
+Furthermore, the rules of Code Analysis may change in future years, in which case this study guide may become out of date.**

 Hello,

 My name is Swaraj Dhumne, and I have been a large part in volunteering for Science Olympiad since January of 2017.
 You've probably seen me volunteering at the following: